BelvaCompany/bssf2gq/README.md

 # Features

--Fighter Replacements
+- Fighter Replacements

--Charge Times Disabled, Air Specials
+- Charge Times Disabled, Air Specials

--Back Dashes (Emily and Madonna can also Forward Dash)
+- Back Dashes (Emily and Madonna can also Forward Dash)

--Guard Cancels into Dashes that can be followed with Special Moves
+- Guard Cancels into Dashes that can be followed with Special Moves

--Easier Arcade Mode (CPU no longer damage cheats)
+- Easier Arcade Mode (CPU no longer damage cheats)

--New Moves, such as Zangief's Coconut Thunder and Sagat's Tiger Dive
+- New Moves, such as Zangief's Coconut Thunder and Sagat's Tiger Dive

--Getting hit out of Empty Jumps by non-knockdown attacks makes you drop down
+- Getting hit out of empty jumps by non-knockdown attacks makes you drop down

--Stage Select in Arcade Mode
+- Stage Select in Arcade Mode

--Easy Death Combos
+- Easy Death Combos

--Access Debug Menu by selecting Options, and holding the A or Mode Buttons
+- Access Debug Menu by selecting Options, and holding the A or Mode Buttons

--Refill Lifebars and Time Limit in Versus Mode by holding both Players' Mode Buttons
+- Refill Lifebars and Time Limit in Versus Mode by holding both Players' Mode Buttons

--Random CPU Colors in Arcade Mode, by holding Mode button
+- Random CPU Colors in Arcade Mode, by holding Mode button

--Switch to the character defeated with Down+A+B+C
+- Switch to the character defeated with Down+A+B+C

--Switch to the same character with Up+A+B+C
+- Switch to the same character with Up+A+B+C

--Activate V-ISM Normals/Belva/Nightmare Dictator with Back+X+Y+Z+B or Back+Y+Z+B+C
+- Activate V-ISM Normals/Belva/Nightmare Dictator with Back+X+Y+Z+B or Back+Y+Z+B+C

--Access Boss Rush by selecting Arcade and holding B
+- Access Boss Rush by selecting Arcade and holding B

+- Air Chains

 #  See Also